 Many Maine hospitals provide free care and sliding scale care to people ABOVE these income levels.
-If you make more then the amounts above call your hospital's billing office and ask them about their specific income guidelines.
-You can also check out these resources developed by Consumers for Affordable Healthcare:
+If you make more than the amounts listed above, call your hospital's billing office and ask them about their specific income guidelines.

 Don't Get Discouraged!

 Sometimes applications are denied for free and sliding-scale care at Maine hospitals.
 If you believe your application should have been accepted, you are able to appeal the hospital's decision.
 To appeal, contact the Department of Health and Human Services within 60 days of your denial letter and let them know you would like an administrative fair hearing.
 You can make your request over the phone by calling (207) 287-8792, or by letter to the Administrative Hearings Unit, DHHS, 11 State House Station, Augusta, ME 04333-0011.

 For other questions about receiving free or sliding-scale care, call the Consumers for Affordable Care Helpline at 1-800-965-7476.
 They will do their best to make sure you receive proper, affordable care, and may even be able to help get your old medical bills paid.